Engineering ToolBox - Resources, Tools and Basic Information for Engineering and Design of Technical Applications!

 A black body is a hypothetical body that completely absorbs all wavelengths of thermal radiation incident on it.
 Such bodies do not reflect light, and therefore appear black if their temperatures are low enough so as not to be self-luminous.
 All black bodies heated to a given temperature emit thermal radiation.

-The radiation energy per unit time from a black body is proportional to the fourth power of the absolute temperature and can be expressed with Stefan-Boltzmann Law as
+The radiation energy per unit time from a black body is proportional to the fourth power of the absolute temperature and can be expressed with the Stefan-Boltzmann Law as

 q = σ T4 A (1)